mharen/mharen.github.io/blog/2012/2012-12-how-much-of-that-sweet-sweet-data-does.md

 ![image3.png](image3.png)
 <blockquote>

 Pandora on the Web plays 64k AAC+ for free listeners and 192k for Pandora One subscribers.
-All in-home devices play 128k audio, and <strong>mobile devices receive a variety of different rates depending on the capability of the device and the network they are on, <font style="background-color: #ffff00;">but never more than 64k AAC+</font></strong>.
+All in-home devices play 128k audio, and **mobile devices receive a variety of different rates depending on the capability of the device and the network they are on, <font style="background-color: #ffff00;">but never more than 64k AAC+</font>**.
 </blockquote>

 OK, so let’s get that 64k stream into the units we like: MB/minute.
 (I’m assuming that “64k” means 64 kilobits per minute.):